Best Things to Do With Kids in March - 510 Families

 Best Things to Do With Kids in March

 March brings lots of fun for kids with its brighter days, beautiful blossoms, and warmer weather.
-Plus, there are plenty of special moments to celebrate: Holi, Purim, St. Patrick’s Day, Springtime, and Women’s History Month to name a few.
+Plus, there are plenty of special moments to celebrate: Holi, Purim, St. Patrick’s Day, Springtime, and Women’s History Month, to name a few.

 This post of March’s best things to do with East Bay kids is sponsored by Zip Code East Bay.
 Join the Colusa Circle 5K, presented by Zip Code East Bay.
-This family-friendly fun run is a community celebration–all runners, walkers, and strollers are invited to join on March 15 in Kensington.
+This family-friendly fun run is a community celebration–all runners, walkers, and strollers are invited to join on March 14 in Kensington.

 parent and child running past the zip code east bay storefront window

-Rain or shine, run the Colusa Circle 5k on March 15 | Photo: Zip Code East Bay
+Run, walk, or roll to support local youth at the Colusa Circle 5K on March 14. | Photo: Zip Code East Bay

 Save the Date for these Exciting Community Events